Active Transport as a Mechanism of Microphase Selection in Biomolecular Condensates: Model and Physical Intuition

 Our model is inspired by the Foret model for membrane rafts, which shows how actively driven lipid turnover can confine domain sizes in phase separating lipid membranes~\cite{foretSimpleMechanismRaft2005}.
 In that model, lipid molecules are stochastically removed from or inserted into the membranes at fixed rates.
 This process turns out to be mathematically equivalent to introducing an effective long-range repulsion between like species~\cite{garckecoupled2016, schmidPhysicalMechanismsMicro2017}, which arrests coarsening and stabilizes microdomains.
 Here, we develop a three-dimensional bulk analogue of this mechanism.
 Proteins interconvert between a free state, $\rone$, and a transported state, $\rtwo$, in which they are actively carried along cytoskeletal filaments by motor proteins, with binding and release rates $b$ and $s$.
 In this context, active transport plays a role analogous to stochastic removal and insertion.
 Motor-driven redistribution actively homogenizes the bound protein fraction, again generating effective long-range interactions.
 The coupled dynamical equations are

-Equation~\ref{eq:rho1} describes the diffusive relaxation of free proteins driven by the chemical potential gradient $\nabla\delta\mathcal{F}/\delta\rho_1$, with mobility $M$, and for binding/unbinding exchange with rates $b$ and $s$ and associated chemical noise $\eta_e$ modeled via Langevin dynamics~\cite{gillespieChemicalLangevinEquation2000}.
+Equation~\ref{eq:rho1} describes the diffusive relaxation of free proteins driven by the chemical potential gradient $\nabla\delta\mathcal{F}/\delta\rho_1$, with Onsager mobility $M$, together with binding/unbinding exchange with rates $b$ and $s$; the accompanying chemical noise $\eta_e$ is modeled via Langevin dynamics~\cite{gillespieChemicalLangevinEquation2000}.
 Equation~\ref{eq:rho2} captures the active transport of motor-bound proteins.
-We consider bidirectional random transport along a disordered network of filaments, which can be coarse-grained as rapid, anisotropic diffusion with an effective diffusion tensor $\boldsymbol{\Lambda}$.
-In an isotropic cytoskeletal network, we have $\boldsymbol{\Lambda} = \lambda \boldsymbol{I}$, whereas filament alignment leads to anisotropic transport described by a uniaxial diffusion tensor with eigenvalues $\lambda_\parallel > \lambda_\perp$, reflecting enhanced mobility along filament bundles.
-For analytical tractability, we assume isotropy in the scaling and linear stability analyses, and explore the effects of anisotropic transport by numerical simulations.
+We consider bidirectional random transport along a disordered network of filaments\cite{mullerBidirectionalTransportMolecular2010,joshiEmergentSpatiotemporalOrganization2024}, which can be coarse-grained as rapid, anisotropic diffusion with an effective diffusion tensor $\boldsymbol{\Lambda}$\cite{caspiEnhancedDiffusionActive2000,brangwynneIntracellularTransportActive2009}.
+In an isotropic cytoskeletal network, we have $\boldsymbol{\Lambda} = \lambda \boldsymbol{I}$, whereas filament alignment leads to anisotropic transport described by a uniaxial diffusion tensor with eigenvalues $\lambda_\parallel > \lambda_\perp$, reflecting enhanced mobility along filament bundles.\cite{fredricksonAnalyticalSolutionModel1995, joshiEmergentSpatiotemporalOrganization2024,brangwynneIntracellularTransportActive2009} For analytical tractability, we assume isotropy in the scaling and linear stability analyses, and explore the effects of anisotropic transport by numerical simulations.
 The free energy functional, ${\mathcal F}[\rho]$, depends on the total density $\rho = \rone + \rtwo$ via

 where $\tau_2$ and $\tau_4 $ control bulk thermodynamics, $\rO=\bar\rho$ and $\rho_c$ are the averaged total density and the critical density, $V$ is the system volume, and $g$ sets the interfacial stiffness.
-The noise accounts for the discrete nature of stochastic binding/unbinding events and is modeled by chemical Langevin dynamics~\cite{gillespieChemicalLangevinEquation2000}
+The noise accounts for the discrete nature of stochastic binding/unbinding events and is modeled by chemical Langevin dynamics~\cite{gillespieChemicalLangevinEquation2000} (see also SI, Section I.A)

-where $\zeta_i(\mathbf{r},t)$ are uncorrelated white noise fields (It\^o interpretation ~\cite{paulbaschnagel_book}) with $\langle \zeta_i \rangle \equiv 0$ and $\langle \zeta_i (\mathbf{r},t) \zeta_j (\mathbf{r}',t') \rangle = \delta_{ij} \, \delta(\mathbf{r}-\mathbf{r}') \, \delta(t-t')$.
+where $\zeta_i(\mathbf{r},t)$ are uncorrelated white noise fields (It\^o interpretation~\cite[Sec.~2.3, p.~40]{paulbaschnagel_book}) with $\langle \zeta_i \rangle \equiv 0$ and $\langle \zeta_i (\mathbf{r},t) \zeta_j (\mathbf{r}',t') \rangle = \delta_{ij} \, \delta(\mathbf{r}-\mathbf{r}') \, \delta(t-t')$.\\